DIVA-DIA/Text-Line-Segmentation-Method-for-Medieval-Manuscripts/README.md

                         After how many pixel a new seam should be casted --penalty_reduction PENALTY_REDUCTION
-                        Punishment reduction for the seam leaving the y axis --testing TESTING     Are you running on a testing file provided bz us?
+                        Punishment reduction for the seam leaving the y axis --small_component_ratio SMALL_COMPONENT_RATIO
+                        Ratio of the small components --testing             Are you running on a testing file provided bz us?
-  --console_log CONSOLE_LOG
-                        Console logging
-  --vertical VERTICAL   Is the text orientation vertical?
+  --console_log         Deactivate console logging --vertical            Is the text orientation vertical?

 ```

 ## Running on own images